OverHype98/Audio-Manager-MultiClient-MultiServer/README.md

 # Audio-Manager-MultiClient-MultiServer

 Audio File Manager An application that manages your personal music collection.
 Each song will have the following properties: title, genre and rating.
-The program  allows: - adding / deleting entries in the collection - the data will be read from the keyboard; customized exceptions will be generated for non-valid data; - saving / restoring information to a file;
+The program  allows: - adding / deleting entries in the collection - the data will be read from the keyboard ,customized exceptions will be generated for non-valid data.
 Adding, modifying songs will be done through a modal dialog window.
 Storing data and reading data from database(MariaDB).
 The project is multi client multi server and also uses threads.